vcl/vcl/modules/data-grid/README.md

 ## Classes

-- `vclDataGrid`
+- `data-grid`
-- `vclDGRow`
+- `d-g-row`
-- `vclDGCell`
+- `d-g-cell`

 ## Modifiers

-- `vclDGAlignRight`: align cell content to the right
+- `d-g-align-right`: align cell content to the right
-- `vclDGAlignCentered`: align cell content to the left
+- `d-g-align-centered`: align cell content to the left
-- `vclDGVAlignMiddle`: vertically align cell content to the middle
+- `d-g-v-align-middle`: vertically align cell content to the middle
-- `vclDGVAlignBottom`: vertically align cell content to the bottom
+- `d-g-v-align-bottom`: vertically align cell content to the bottom

 ## Variables